Arunpannala2/Salary-Pipeline/README.md

 ![architecture (1)](https://user-images.githubusercontent.com/98634240/204114502-b41096a3-c501-4fa8-b704-a0353d3600fa.png)

 Below are the steps followed:
-1. Scrape data from Salary.com and save as CSV files
+1. Scrape data from Salary.com which is returned as CSV files
 2. Send CSV files to the first S3 bucket, which is the Bronze Zone
 3. Trigger a Lambda function to merge all files together
 4. Data is loaded to the second S3 bucket, the Silver Zone
 5. Perform transformations within AWS Glue using PySpark, to create data into a structured format
 6. Data is crawled from AWS Glue to Athena where queries can be performed for insights
 7. Load data into AWS RDS to store data for future use
-8. Generate a Tableau dashboard for insights, and use machine learning techniques to create a Streamlit app
+8. Generate a Tableau dashboard for insights based on Athena queries, and use machine learning techniques to create a Streamlit app